-Division changes may not be made the day of a Regional or Classic.
-At a Regional or Classic competition, a team performing in an incorrect division will be disqualified from competition but may perform for evaluation only to qualify for Nationals.
+Division changes may not be made the day of a Regional.
+At a Regional competition, a team performing in an incorrect division may be disqualified from competition but may perform for evaluation only to qualify for Nationals.

-Division changes made the day of competition at an Open or National event may incur a 3-point penalty for "Unnecessary Change in Performance Order."
+Division changes made the day of competition at Nationals may incur a 3-point penalty for "Unnecessary Change in Performance Order."